onflow/flow-ft/README.md

     - Indicates how much was deposited and to what account the `Vault` is stored in.
       If the `Vault` is not in account storage when the event is emitted, `to` will be `nil`.
-    - `pub event Deposit(amount: UFix64, to: Address?)`
+    - `pub event TokensDeposited(amount: UFix64, to: Address?)`
-- Users could create custom `Receiver`s to trigger special code when transfers to them happen.
+- Users could create custom `Receiver`s to trigger special code when transfers to them happen, like forwarding the tokens to another account, splitting them up, and much more.

+- **ATTENTION**: It is VITALLY important that if you are making your own implementation of the fungible token interface that you cast the input to `deposit` as the type of your token.
+  `let vault <- from as! @ExampleToken.Vault`
+  Because the interface specifies the argument as `@FungibleToken.Vault`, any resource that satisfies this can be sent to the deposit function.
+If you do not cast it as the type of your token, others could deposit different tokens into your Vault maliciously to change the balance.

 5 - Creating an empty Vault resource

-- `pub fun createEmptyVault(): @Vault`
+- `pub fun createEmptyVault(): @FungibleToken.Vault`
-- Currently have no event
-- Defined in the contract, but not in the `Vault` resource.
+- Defined in the contract
-  This means that to create an empty `Vault`, the caller would always have to call the function in the contract.
+  To create an empty `Vault`, the caller calls the function in the contract and stores the Vault in their storage.
 - Conditions:
     - the balance of the returned Vault must be 0